 This exam focus covers Exam Focus within Climate Change for GCSE Chemistry.
 Revise Climate Change in Atmosphere for GCSE Chemistry with 20 exam-style questions and 15 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 15 of 17 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position